Mercenary is one of the starting classes in Dark Souls 3 and is particularly attractive to new players.

 Almighty Wrath is surprisingly powerful, considering how early you can get it, but it does have a long cast time to balance that out.
 While it can be helpful in PvP, the best application of this miracle will be clearing out hordes of weak enemies.

 If you’re building a miracle-based mercenary, the spells above should be your go-to option regardless of whether or not you build this specific version.

 The Best Overall Options for Mercenary Builds

-Unless you’re building some super-tricky mercenary build, then the fundamental miracles and items that you’re going to be using stay the same, with the exception of different infusions.
+Unless you’re building some super-tricky mercenary build, then the fundamental miracles and items you will be using stay the same, with the exception of different infusions.

 Weapon-wise, you’ll always want to use the Twinblades or the Lothric Knight Sword.
 The Twinblades have a higher damage output potential, especially when scaled correctly.
-However, using them means that you have no shield and run out of stamina quicker, so it takes a bit more skill to master them.
+However, using them means you have no shield and run out of stamina quicker, so mastering them takes a bit more skill to master them.

 The Lothric Knight Sword is a safer, more convenient option for mercenary builds.
 It’s still capable of very high damage outputs but plays far more down-to-earth than the stylish dual-wielding of Twin blades.